 BEAUTY WITH A CONSCIENCE

-The Portland Girl is the brainchild of Master Indie Esthetician, Anna Long, who wanted to break beyond traditional “beauty business standards” by creating a skin care and sugaring studio that was as unique as Portland itself.
+When Anna Long-Stokes (CEO/Founder) created The Portland Girl in April of 2015, she wanted to break beyond traditional “beauty business standards” by creating a skin care and sugaring studio that was as unique as Portland itself.
 A studio that beautified Portland one lady bombshell at a time, while also giving back to our community and setting a high standard for how the “Skin Biz” should be done.
 We blend ancient beauty rituals with cutting edge skin care treatments that target NW skin (yep, we have our own regional challenges).

 MEET THE TEAM